 Traditional Moslem, Arab women are also modestly dressed.
 They may wear a long dress or a long-sleeved tunic over pants and a scarf to cover their heads.
 In parts of Jerusalem and some outlying villages, you may find the women dressed in black and some may even wear a burka.
 Modern Arab women wear modern clothing.

-In the Druze community in Israel you will see men in black wearing traditional loose pants and clothing.
+Within the Druze community in Israel you will see men in black wearing traditional loose pants and clothing.
 Women wear black or dark clothing with white scarves covering their heads.

 Israel’s Christian community, and members of the Bahai community in Israel all wear modern clothing.